How Bad Do Septum Piercings Hurt? (Pain Guide)

-This is one of the most important factors in septum piercing pain.
+This is one of the most important factors in piercing pain.
 Get referrals for the shop, and if possible the particular piercer, you will be getting pierced by.

-A septum piercing has a small window of ideal piercing space beneath your nose cartilage.
+Septum piercings have a small window of ideal piercing space beneath your nose cartilage.
 A piercer with more septum experience will hit the right spot and do it efficiently, taking as little time as possible.

-Everybody heals differently to one-another, and while there is generally some pain during healing, some people might experience more or less depending on their bodies.
+Everybody heals differently to one another, and while there is generally some pain during healing, some people might experience more or less depending on their bodies.